 5. Squarespace

 In 2003, Anthony Casalena founded Squarespace, which originally began as a blog hosting service and evolved into a comprehensive B2C ecommerce platform known for its design-centric approach.
-Its target user bases consists primarily of creative professionals and small businesses, offering tools to build aesthetically pleasing and functional websites without needing coding skills.
+Its target user base consists primarily of creative professionals and small businesses, offering tools to build aesthetically pleasing and functional websites without needing coding skills.

 Squarespace provides high-quality, customizable templates that make setting up a professional-looking shop a straightforward affair.
 It includes hosting, domain registration, and analytics, simplifying the technical aspects of running an ecommerce business.